-- For more information on the Tiff file format - For more information on the GeoTiff file format
+- For more information on the Tiff file format - For more information on the GeoTiff file format - For more information on the Cloud Optimized GeoTiff file format

 3.8.13 Typeclasses

 Typeclasses are a common feature of Functional Programming.
 As stated in the FAQ, typeclasses group data types by what they can do, as opposed to by what they are.
 If traditional OO inheritance arranges classes in a tree hierarchy, typeclasses arrange them in a graph.